samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

     **Traits**
     </p>

-    ***Flyby (Air Only).*** The spirit doesn’t provoke [Opportunity Attacks](/sources/dnd/free-rules/rules-glossary#OpportunityAttack) when it flies out of an enemy’s reach.
+    ***Flyby (Air Only).*** The spirit doesn't provoke [Opportunity Attacks](/sources/dnd/free-rules/rules-glossary#OpportunityAttack) when it flies out of an enemy's reach.

-    ***Pack Tactics (Land and Water Only).*** The spirit has [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on an attack roll against a creature if at least one of the spirit’s allies is within 5 feet of the creature and the ally doesn’t have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.
+    ***Pack Tactics (Land and Water Only).*** The spirit has [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on an attack roll against a creature if at least one of the spirit's allies is within 5 feet of the creature and the ally doesn't have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.

     ***Water Breathing (Water Only).*** The spirit can breathe only underwater.